BIO

 Solo recordings include James Newton's "Dos Danzas para harp" (Manual of Life) and Robert Carl's "Splectra".

-Alison is a member LA-based ensemble Partch, where she specializes in playing the Kithara, along with Cloud Chamber Bowls and Harmonic Canons.
+Alison is a member LA-based Partch ensemble, where she specializes in playing the Kithara, along with Cloud Chamber Bowls and Harmonic Canons.
 Partch's 2014 recording "Plectra and Percussion Dances" took home the 2014 GRAMMY for Best Classical Compendium.
 Learn more about the wildly unique music and instruments of Harry Partch here.

 She has been an outreach artist throughout Southern California for institutions such as USC, Southwest Chamber Music, and MUSE/IQUE.